The Brothas Concert

 - To reserve a table for dinner please use open table or call 416 588 0307.

-Lula's culinary team has created distinctive menu that like Lula itself is decidedly international with a latin soul.
-Check out Lula's distinctive tropical fusion menu.
+Lula's culinary team has created a distinctive menu that like Lula itself, is decidedly international with a Latin soul that shines through in everything we do.
+Check out Lula's new tropical fusion menu.

 Advance ticket sales have closed.
 Tickets are general admission and can be picked up at the door on the night of the concert.
 They do not guarantee seating.
 To reserve for dinner, please call 416 588 0307.
 Please show your paypal receipt as proof of payment.